Saab appeals to court as unions seek bankruptcy

 Saab hopes the money will help persuade a Swedish court to give it protection from creditors for the second time in 2-1/2 years while it restructures.
 A lower court has rejected Saab's case, but the company lodged an appeal on Monday.

-"The approval process is expected to be finalized early November.
+"The approval process is expected to be finalised early November.
 Youngman and Pangda intend, after the initial equity contribution, to contribute with additional capital," Saab said.

 The Vanersborg district court said it would pass on the appeal to the Court of Appeal for western Sweden on Tuesday.

-Swedish Automobile SWAN.AS shares, up about 50 percent before the financing announcement, were up 123 percent by 1517 GMT at 0.781 euros.
+Swedish Automobile SWAN.AS shares, up about 50 percent before the financing announcement, were up 123 percent by 4:17 p.m.
+British time at 0.781 euros.

 CRISIS